grain-lang/grain/stdlib/runtime/unsafe/wasmref.md

 NOTE:
-This function does not tell the typechecker the exact type of the resulting grain value, it is the caller's respondibility to ensure that the provided `WasmRef` corresponds to a valid grain value, and the caller must ensure that the resulting grain value is used in a type-safe manner, as using an invalid reference may lead to runtime errors or undefined behavior.
+This function does not tell the typechecker the exact type of the resulting grain value, it is the caller's responsibility to ensure that the provided `WasmRef` corresponds to a valid grain value, and the caller must ensure that the resulting grain value is used in a type-safe manner, as using an invalid reference will lead to runtime errors or undefined behavior.

 Parameters: